libretro/RetroArch/README.md

 # Dependencies (PC)

-SSNES requires these libraries to build:
+RetroArch requires these libraries to build:

    - SDL

-SSNES can utilize these libraries if enabled:
+RetroArch can utilize these libraries if enabled:

    - nvidia-cg-toolkit
    - libxml2 (bSNES XML shaders)
    - libfreetype2 (TTF font rendering on screen)
    - libsamplerate

-SSNES needs at least one of these audio driver libraries:
+RetroArch needs at least one of these audio driver libraries:

    - ALSA
    - OSS